-If your website has areas that require authentication, you need to provide Probely with credentials to log in on your website.
-By doing this you're enabling Probely to run a scan that might reveal any vulnerabilities in deeper parts of your app.
+If your website has areas that require authentication, you may provide Probely with credentials to log in to your website.
+By doing this, you're enabling Probely to run a scan that might reveal any vulnerabilities in deeper parts of your app.

 It is recommended that you create a user for the tests since Probely will submit forms and click buttons, which might "pollute" the account.

-After you've added a successfully verified target, you can head to the target settings and follow these steps:
+After you've added a successfully verified target, you can follow these steps:

 Step 2: Add the URL of the login page